What is the Classroom Energy Diet Challenge?

 The challenges are designed for easy completion by both face-to-face and virtual classrooms and can be completed in any order and at any pace (as long as all proof is submitted by the challenge deadline).
 In order for a challenge to be considered complete, the teacher must log into their account and submit proof of their students’ work (photos, worksheets, pdfs etc.).
 The submissions will be approved by the Challenge administrators and uploaded to the website so everyone can see the great things students across Canada are accomplishing!
 The more challenges a class completes, the more opportunities they will have to win prizes.

-One of the 17 challenges asks students to flex their creative muscles as they write, direct and produce a public service announcement about the importance of energy awareness.
-After uploading their video to the contest website the class must engage with the public to get as many votes as possible during the voting period (April 1 to 23, 2021).
-Winning video submissions will be chosen through a combination of public voting and evaluation by a panel of judges.
+One of the 16 challenges asks students to flex their creative muscles as they write, direct and produce a public service announcement about the importance of energy awareness.
+Students are tasked with creating a video for one of the following categories: Most Student Driven, Best Everyday Energy Savings Tip, and best Call to Action.
+After uploading their video to the contest website the class must engage with the public to get 1,000 video views or more.
+This year, all videos with more than 1,000 views will be judged.
+For more information about the Video Challenge, please see the video challenge lesson plan.